Natural Forest Management

 Employment and income generated through the harvesting, processing and sale of forest goods and environmental services are important in many rural areas.
 Forests can complement the income earned and livelihood support provided by other land uses, such as agriculture.

-In implementing SFM, adequate provision should be made, as appropriate, for occupational safety and health and respect for labour rights, as specified in national legislation and international agreements as well as in forest certification standards and other voluntary social responsibility codes.
+In implementing SFM, adequate provision should be made, as appropriate, for occupational safety and health and respect for labour rights, as specified in national legislation and international agreements as well as in forest certification standards and other voluntary social responsibility codes, as applicable.

-The people directly involved in a given forest area and its surroundings should have the opportunity to participate in setting the objectives for and implementing SFM.
-Decisions on forest use and conservation imposed on stakeholders lack legitimacy and are likely to be resisted and to lead to conflict.
-Therefore, adequate consultation mechanisms are needed.
+The people directly involved in or affected by management of a given forest area should have the opportunity to participate in setting the objectives for and implementing SFM.
+Decisions on forest use and conservation imposed on stakeholders without consultation lack legitimacy, are likely to be resisted and may lead to conflicts.
+Recognizing local people as key forest stakeholders and promoting their involvement in decision-making and sustainable management of forests, generates positive outcomes for livelihoods, rural development and forest conservation.